 The Gift of High IQ

-At the beginning of the The High IQ TBI, I speak to the fact that the majority of people with high IQs may not even know their IQ is above normal because it is human nature to think that everyone else thinks like we do.
-But once a TBI happens a bright person feels very acutely what has been lost.
+At the beginning of the The High IQ TBI, I speak to the fact that the majority of people with high IQs may not even know their IQ is above normal.
+But once a TBI happens a bright person very acutely feels what has been lost.
 Or, in the words of one of my doctors “The brain holes can go deeper in you.”
 I ended The High IQ TBI with a quote from an email I wrote to a TBI friend:

 Though the brain holes can go deeper, there is also a great deal on the positive side to having high IQs when dealing with a TBI.
 We are tremendously capable of developing good compensatory skills.
 We are tremendously capable of using the attributes of our high IQ to help us heal, and develop a life that works.